2019 Annual Conference October 9 and 10 at the Hilton Bayfront

-San Diego Housing Federation’s 27th Annual Affordable Housing and Community Development Conference was held on Thursday, October 4, 2018 with Pre-Conference Institutes on Wednesday, October 3, 2018 at the Marriott Marquis San Diego.
+San Diego Housing Federation’s 29th Annual Affordable Housing and Community Development Conference will be held on Thursday, October 10, 2019 with Pre-Conference Institutes on Wednesday, October 9, 2019 at the Hilton Bayfront San Diego.

 Each year, the San Diego Housing Federation brings together the region’s housing and community development leaders and professionals for the county’s only day-long conference dedicated to building and preserving affordable homes and vibrant communities.